affenwiesel/matlab-formatter-vscode/README.md

 - python 3

 ## Extension Settings
-* `matlab-formatter.path`: path to matlab_formatter.py which is also included in this package (./formatter/matlab_formatter.py)
+* `matlab-formatter.path`: full path to matlab_formatter.py which is also included in this package (./formatter/matlab_formatter.py)
+* `matlab-formatter.indentwidth`: number of spaces used for indentation